Ali Shamkhani: Career

-Shamkhani served as commander of the Islamic Revolutionary Guard Corps Navy with the rank of rear admiral.
-Later he also commanded the Islamic Republic of Iran Navy in addition to the IRGC Navy.
+Shamkhani served as commander of the Islamic Revolutionary Guard Corps Navy with the rank of rear admiral and later also commanded the Islamic Republic of Iran Navy, overseeing both naval forces simultaneously for eight years after the Iran–Iraq War, during which he had been deputy commander-in-chief of the IRGC.
 He was appointed the Minister of Revolutionary Guards in 1988.

 He held the post of the Minister of defence and Armed Forces Logistics from August 1997 until August 2005 in the government of Mohammad Khatami.
-Shamkani was replaced by Mostafa Mohammad-Najjar in the post.
+Shamkhani was replaced by Mostafa Mohammad-Najjar in the post.
 Shamkhani also ran for office in the 2001 Iranian presidential elections, coming in third.

 He was the director of the Iranian think tank Center for Strategic Studies from 2005 to 2013.
-He was also military advisor to the Supreme Leader of Iran, Ayatollah Ali Khamenei.
+He was also military advisor to the supreme leader of Iran, Ayatollah Ali Khamenei.

-On 10 September 2013, Shamkhani was appointed to secretary of the Supreme National Security Council (SNSC) of Iran by president Hassan Rouhani.
+On 10 September 2013, Shamkhani was appointed secretary of the Supreme National Security Council (SNSC) by president Hassan Rouhani, a position that he held for nearly 10 years until May 2023.
+During his time in the SNSC, he was known for his critical stance on the Iran nuclear deal, with reports indicating he opposed efforts to revive the agreement between Iran and the United States.

-After the US airstrike on 3 January 2020 killed the head of IRGC's Quds force Qasem Soleimani as he travelled in Baghdad, Iraq, Shamkhani said on 6 January that Iran’s response would be a "historic nightmare" for the US: "Even if the weakest of these scenarios gains a consensus, the implementation of it can be a historic nightmare for the Americans...
+After the US airstrike on 3 January 2020 killed the head of IRGC's Quds Force Qasem Soleimani as he travelled in Baghdad, Iraq, Shamkhani said on 6 January that Iran's response would be a "historic nightmare" for the US: "Even if the weakest of these scenarios gains a consensus, the implementation of it can be a historic nightmare for the Americans...
 The entirety of the resistance forces will retaliate," he said to the Fars News Agency.
 The SNSC was assessing 13 revenge scenarios.